dragonmux/crunch/docs/crunch.md

 }
 ```

-We also need to register the new test case using the registerTests function on the suite:
+We also need to register the new test case using the BEGIN_REGISTER_TESTS() block of the suite:

 ``` C
 BEGIN_REGISTER_TESTS()